Tejas204/IETD/ReadMe.txt

 6. a.
 Function name: chaotic_descrambling
    b.
 Parameters: output of chaotic_deswapping
    c.
 Description: Each pixel of the input image is XOR with the corresponding value in the "xor_array", generated from the chaotic maps.
+   d.
+The decrypted image is obtained after this function.